rapid7/metasploit-framework/How-to-use-msfvenom.md

-Msfvenom supports the following options:
+Msfvenom is the combination of payload generation and encoding.
+It's a replacement for msfpayload and msfencode.
+It supports the following options:

 ```
 Options: